Fast, Free Auto Insurance Quotes

 Minimum car insurance in Utah

-Utah requires two forms of auto insurance: Liability and personal injury proptection (known as PIP).
+Utah requires two forms of auto insurance: Liability insurance and personal injury protection (known as PIP).
 There are also other insurance types that could be valuable if you're in an accident.
 Let's look at what's available in Utah so you can make a good insurance decision.

 Minimum liability insurance in Utah:

 Car owners in Utah must buy liability insurance.
 It pays for damage you cause others, including injuries.
 Some people buy only the amounts required to legally drive, shown below.
 But you can be sued if your insurance isn't enough to cover the accident bills.
 That's why it's smart to consider higher limits, especially if you have assets such as savings that would be at risk in a lawsuit.
 In Utah you must have:

 - $25,000 bodily injury per person